chipweinberger/flutter_blue_plus/packages/flutter_blue_plus/README.md

 FlutterBluePlus is licensed under the **[FlutterBluePlus License](./LICENSE.md)**.

 * **Free use**: For personal use, nonprofits, and educational institutions.
-* **Commercial use**: Any use by a for-profit organization (including individuals) requires purchasing a [Commercial License](https://jamcorder.myshopify.com/products/flutterblueplus-commercial-license).
+* **Commercial use**: For for-profit use and by for-profit organizations, a [Commercial License](https://jamcorder.myshopify.com/products/flutterblueplus-commercial-license) is required.
 This license grants *lifetime use*, covers all FlutterBluePlus packages, and includes two years of updates.

 ---